iamshadmirza/Hashnode-Blog-Backup/ckjcomnzl0eoglvs173mb7wmg.md

 ## Freelance Journey

 After a few weeks of this, the company stopped paying my salary because they ran out of funds.
-And the salary was low, to begin with, so I didn't have any savings to afford a living.
+And the salary was low to begin with, so I didn't have any savings to afford a living.

 Because of writing for these big publications, I got approached for writing tech articles and get paid for it.

 My first earning from writing was $30 and it was a ghost blogging.
 If you don't know about ghost blogging, it's when you write and get paid but you won't get the credit.
-Few folks do this to create quality content on their portfolio to get more traffic and hopefully some freelancing gigs.
+Few folks do this to create quality content on their portfolio to get more traffic and hopefully get some freelancing gigs.

 At this point in time, my posts were present in few top publications and I was getting noticed.
-People knew that I know React Native so people who happen to be on my blogs started approaching me for freelancing works.
+People knew that I know React Native so those who happen to be on my blogs started approaching me for freelancing works.
 What perfect timing!.

 I did a few freelance projects to sustain the living but it was very difficult.
 Since I was spending around 10 am to 10 pm on office work, I barely had time to do anything else let alone blogging.
 I needed a solution.

 I tried stretching the work at night but I was so tired that I couldn't do it.
 So I decided to wake up early.

-I would wake up at 4 every morning and work on freelancing projects until 9 then head to my job at 10.
+I would wake up at 4 am every morning and work on freelancing projects until 9 am then head to my job at 10 am.
 Few mornings were dedicated to projects and few for blogging.
 This was more than enough to juggle office, freelance, and blogging.

 The only problem was, it was way too hard and the work culture was affecting my mental health.
 I wanted to leave this job as soon as possible and go back home.